So you need to test a feature/fix/customization, but there’s no free QA specialist around? It happens. :(

 In our case, these additional conditions boil down to Out-of-Stock Threshold and Backorders in the Advanced Inventory tab.

 Now as we know about them, we can improve our model.
 We’ll design more test cases using another technique - Decision tables.

 This technique helps to structure the information you get from the product specification/your experience/other sources.
-Below we provide a decision table drafted for our case:

 - "-" means that the value doesn’t impact the result for the given conditions.

 - We don't use any negative numbers for Out-of-Stock Threshold.

 What do we get?
 The model became more complex, and the number of test cases doubled, reaching 4.
 On the positive side is that the number of products in the store doesn’t matter, as long as we can assign them to one of the four subsets having the combos of properties described above.